davidmead/eleventy-sample/posts/2023-05-22-my-father-in-law-died.md

 He served as a Marine in the Vietnam War.
 Worked as a telephone engineer for "<a href="https://en.wikipedia.org/wiki/Bell_System" title="Wikipedia entry for Bell Telephone Company">Ma Bell</a>", AT&T, and later as an independent contractor.

 I always felt welcomed and supported by Jim.
-He helped financially when we moved over by co-signing, led me through the radically different taxes system, helped with practical home repairs, and what little I know of US sports is pretty much thanks to him.
+He helped with my visa, financially when we moved over by co-signing, led me through the radically different taxes system, helped with practical home repairs, and what little I know of US sports is pretty much thanks to him.

 He was always curious.
 Asking questions about a multitude of topics.
 But we could also just sit and watch a crazy 80's action film.